varunoberoi/deepstream.io-website-old/pages/tutorials/getting-started.md

 Getting started
 ====================================
+Learn how to
+* install and start a deepstream server
+* connect to it from a browser
+* create a record
-Learn how to install and start a deepstream server, how to connect to it from a browser and how to wire a record to a text input and keep them in sync.
+* wire the record to a text input

 ### Server
 Install the server via npm

 	npm install deepstream.io

-Create a js file, e.g. `start.js`
+Create a js file, e.g. `start.js` with the following content

 	var DeepstreamServer = require( 'deepstream.io' ),
 		server = new DeepstreamServer();